saaguero/ckad-notes/README.md

 ---

 # Default allow all ingress traffic (in a namespace)
-# This works even if policies are added that cause some pods to be treated as “isolated”
+# This works even if policies are added that cause some pods to be treated as "isolated"
 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy
 metadata: